Gruber Distinguished Lecture in Women’s Rights: Justice Ruth Bader Ginsburg

 and Joseph Goldstein Lecturer in Law at Yale Law School.

 Photos | Video

-During the afternoon, cases related to sex discrimination, same-sex marriage, litigation as a source of equality, and reproductive rights will be discussed.
-Below are links to some of the references, so that those interested may read the cases before or after the discussion.
+During the afternoon, cases related to sex discrimination, same-sex marriage, litigation as a source of equality, and reproductive rights were discussed.
+Below are links to some of the references, so that those interested may read the cases after the discussion.

 Geduldig v.
 Aiello, 417 U.S. 484 (1974)

 Weinberger v.
 Wiesenfeld, 420 U.S. 636 (1975)

 Coker v.
 Georgia, 433 U.S. 584 (1977)